ajzaff/xcf/README.md

 }
 ```

 See the [documentation](https://godoc.org/github.com/gonutz/xcf) for details.
+This document is the same as the `draft.txt` file included in this repo.